November is Adopt-A-Senior-Pet Month

-With the holiday season just around the corner, many are busy planning their holiday festivities including sending out invites to their family and friends.
+During the holiday season, many are busy planning their holiday festivities including sending out invites to their family and friends.
 While we always make sure grandma and grandpa are invited over for a holiday meal, there are many senior rescues who would also love to join in with your festivities.
 November is #AdoptASeniorPet month and there is no better time to give a spunky senior rescue the loving home they’ve been dreaming of.

 Why Adopt a Senior Rescue?